ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Documentation.md

 {: .challenge}

-To make documentation that is less ephemeral you can use the the `-d docs` option to cause all the documentation to be built and then placed into the `docs` folder.
+To make documentation that is less ephemeral you can use the the `-o docs` option to cause all the documentation to be built and then placed into the `docs` folder.
 `pdoc` only supports `html` output, however other auto-documentation packages such as [sphinx](https://www.sphinx-doc.org/en/master/) can write latex (and thus pdf), ePub, man pages, or plain text.

 If you have automatically generated documentation then it you can set up a link between your github repo and a [read the docs ](rtfd.io) site.